gymglish/ckeditor5-build-inline/packages/ckeditor5-self-request/tests/manual/linkimage.md

 # Linking Image

-Both images should have defined the `linkHref` attribute.
+Both images should have defined the `selfRequestHref` attribute.